96 Morton Street, 7th Floor

 New York, NY 10014

-Naomi Hupert leads initiatives that seek to address the needs of students who struggle to meet grade-level academic benchmarks and to identify supports required to provide all students with engaging and challenging academic instruction.
-Over the last 15 years, her research and development (R&D) and program evaluation work has had a special focus on the use of technology to support teachers and students.
+Naomi Hupert leads initiatives that seek to close opportunity gaps for students who struggle to meet grade-level academic benchmarks and to identify supports required to provide all students with engaging and challenging academic instruction.
+Her research and development (R&D) and program evaluation work has a special focus on the use of technology to support teachers and students (read Hupert’s blog post on universal design for learning).

-In 2014, Hupert presented sessions at the Annual Society for Information Technology and Teacher Education Conference, the Annual Conference of the Association of Mathematics Teacher Educators, and the Head Start National Research Conference.
+She regularly presents her findings at the conferences of such organizations as the Association for Mathematics Teacher Educators, Society for Information Technology and Teacher Education, and Society for Research on Educational Effectiveness.
 She has served as a proposal reviewer for the American Educational Research Association (AERA) and the National Reading Conference.

 Hupert holds a BA in American and British Literature from Scripps College and an MS in Education, with a specialization in literacy and language-related learning disabilities, from Bank Street College of Education.